0xYahia/Front-End-Material/Study/javaScriptStd.md

 xhrUsers.send(); // we send it empty because we don't send any data to the server. if i want to send data to the server i will send it in the send() method.

-console.log(xhrUsers.responseText); // this will printempty string. because it is asynchronous. console.log() run before the response come from the server.
+console.log(xhrUsers.responseText); // this will print empty string. because it is asynchronous. console.log() run before the response come from the server.

 to solve this problem i will make my code synchronous. via put false in the open() method. as a third parameter.